 - Utility bills don’t decrease despite energy-saving efforts.

-- You or family members often getting sick.
+- You or your family members often get sick.

 - A short-cycling HVAC system, or an HVAC system that won’t shut off.